 However, the trend of medical doctors prescribing opioids for pain relief has had the effect of inadvertently increasing the demand for heroin.
 People who become hooked on prescription opioids may sometimes eventually turn to heroin when legitimate sources become unavailable.

-Heroin overdose rates have been rising alongside the use of powerful painkillers like Oxycontin and Vicodin, and the medical community has in recent years started to take action to reduce the number of opioid prescriptions being written out.
+Heroin overdose rates have been rising alongside the use of powerful painkillers like Oxycontin, Fentanyl, and Vicodin.
+Fortunately, the medical community has in recent years started to take action to reduce the number of opioid prescriptions being written out.

-If you’re considering treatment for yourself or a loved one, there are many drug detox centers in Boston that can help, many of them specializing in opioid use disorders.
+If you’re considering treatment for yourself or a loved one, there are several drug detox centers in Boston that can help, many of them specializing in opioid use disorders.
 Call (617) 517-6448 for more information on available treatment options.

-These opiate-based painkillers are very effective at treating pain, but when not taken carefully they can also be powerfully addictive.
-Individuals who get addicted to these drugs often turn to heroin, since the drug is generally much cheaper than the prescription drugs.
+These painkillers are very effective at treating pain, but when not taken as indicated, they can also be powerfully addictive.
+Individuals who get addicted to these drugs often turn to heroin, since the drug is generally much cheaper than prescription drugs.

-If you live in the Greater Boston Area and are looking for answers, Boston drug abuse rehab centers can help you find the best solution for your or your loved one’s recovery needs.
+If you live in the Greater Boston Area and are looking for answers, specialized directories such as Boston Drug Treatment Centers can help you find the best solution for you or your loved one’s opioid recovery needs.
 Call (617) 517-6448 today.
 You can also visit your local Narcotics Anonymous (http://www.usrecovery.info/NA/Massachusetts.htm) to share your story.